Teaching and Outreach

-Partnership with Petrified Forest National Park (in development)
+Partnership with Petrified Forest National Park

 The Paleobiology & Geobiology Research Group at Virginia Tech has strong connections with Petrified Forest National Park.
 Both Dr. Nesbitt and Dr. Stocker have done several research projects based on Triassic fossils from PEFO, and Dr. Stocker has a history working in Resource Management at the Park.
 We are working to develop a multi-week program in conjunction with Petrified Forest National Park and The University of Texas at Austin that will give VT students experience in paleobiological and geobiological research, from geological mapping projects to vertebrate fossil collection, from histology studies to public dissemination of research conducted within the park.
 Interested and motivated students should contact Dr. Nesbitt or Dr. Stocker for more information about this exciting partnership!